uleelx/ledis/README.md

 Ledis
 ===========

-Ledis is a redis server replacement which provides a very small subset of Redis commands.<br>
+Ledis is an alternative of Redis server which provides a subset of Redis commands.<br>
 It uses [FlatDB](https://github.com/uleelx/FlatDB) as the database backend that persists on disk.

 Usage
 ==========

+Ledis runs very well on LuaJIT 2.1(recommended) and it supports Lua 5.1 to Lua 5.3 though.

 Run this:
 ```